 Glutamate perfusing.

-After the additional 5-minute exposure to glutamate, remove the coverslip from the bath and place it back into the Petri dish with the recording buffer until all imaging is completed [1].
+After the additional 5-minute exposure to glutamate, remove the coverslip from the bath with fine forceps and place it back into the Petri dish with the recording buffer until all imaging is completed [1].

-Talent transferring the coverslip back to the Petri dish.
+Talent transferring the coverslip back to the Petri dish with fine forceps.

 Protocol Script Questions